 After the Amendment becomes effective, actions submitted to a vote of shareholders will generally be voted on only by holders of Class A Common Stock.
 Under the Amended Certificate and the New Jersey Business Corporation Act, the affirmative vote of a majority of the votes cast by the holders of outstanding shares of Class A Common Stock will be required to further amend the Amended Certificate or approve a merger or consolidation of the Company with or into any other corporation, the sale of all or substantially all of the Company's property or assets, or the dissolution of the Company.
 The holders of Class A Common Stock will elect the entire Board of Directors.
 In addition, as permitted under the New Jersey Business Corporation Act, the Amended Certificate will provide that the number of authorized shares of the Class B Common Stock may be increased or decreased (but not below the number of shares then outstanding) by the affirmative vote of a majority of the votes cast by the holders of the outstanding shares of Class A Common Stock.
-Under the Amended Certificate and the New Jersey Business Corporation Act, the holders of the Class B Common Stock will not be entitled to vote on any further amendment to the Amended Certificate fauthorized shares of Class B Common Stock or on any merger or consolidation that affects their interests as shareholders (unless required under the New Jersey Business Corporation Act based on the terms of such merger or consolidation).
+Under the Amended Certificate and the New Jersey Business Corporation Act, the holders of the Class B Common Stock will not be entitled to vote on any further amendment to the Amended Certificate that increases or decreases (but not below the amount outstanding) the number of authorized shares of Class B Common Stock or on any merger or consolidation that affects their interests as shareholders (unless required under the New Jersey Business Corporation Act based on the terms of such merger or consolidation).